-Production, Biographical, and Organizational Documents
+Production, Biographical, Organizational and Technological Documents

 The Library collects public documents created by film studios or companies relating to the production and release of a film.
 These include film credits, cast and crew lists (including Call Bureau Cast Service sheets), main and end titles, music cue sheets and production notes.
 Documents relating to the life and career of an individual who worked in the film industry are also collected.
 Examples include studio biographies, resumes, filmographies and vital records such as death certificates and census reports.
-Lastly, the Library collects materials relating to film companies, institutions or organizations.
-This includes company and institution brochures, published documents produced by or relating to film organizations, film festivals and film-related awards, and film commission documents relating to the film industry of a specific country or region.
+In addition, the Library collects materials relating to film companies, institutions, or organizations.
+This includes company and institution brochures, published documents produced by or relating to film organizations, film festivals, film-related awards, and film commission documents relating to the film industry of a specific country or region.
+Lastly, the Library collects materials relating to science and technology in the motion picture industry, including elements such as special effects, cameras, sound, lighting, editing and digital aspects.